SmartiPi Touch 2 setup

 The splitter cables are only for use with the Raspberry Pi and Official Raspberry Pi display.

 Route the long end of the white cable under the display board.
 Attach the long end to the camera as shown.
 Install the display board onto the display with the supplied gold m3 screws.
 The standoffs that came with the display can be used to attach HAT boards to the Raspberry Pi.
 Attach the short white cable to the display board.
-Make sure the writing on the cable is facing up like the photo.
+Make sure the writing on the cable and blue tab is facing up like the photo.

 Mount the display into the case as shown and feed the camera and white cables as shown.